What does Brexit Mean for your Air Passenger Rights?

 Compensation rights for passengers traveling on ‘Cinderella Flights.’

-Last month, airlines announced their 2019 flight schedules, which included ‘Cinderella Flights.’
+Airlines have long since announced their 2019 flight schedules, which included ‘Cinderella Flights.’

 What are the passenger rights for British citizens after Brexit?